Tudat/tudat/developerGuide/extendingJSON/settingsClasses.rst

 Settings classes
 ================

 Almost all classes containing settings for Tudat simulations are used in the form of shared pointers.
-Currently, :class:`boost::shared_ptr` is being used.
+Currently, :class:`std::shared_ptr` is being used.
 Support for converting shared pointers to and from :class:`nlohmann::json` could be added just by writing:

 .. code-block:: cpp